petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 "Welcome to the Agency Infosecurity/National-Cyberassets Contractor Pre-Clearance Orientation Course!"

-Her team's first time at the agency, and already Barbie couldn't help but wonder if anyone would be able to remember that name by the end of the week.
+It was her team's first time at the agency.
+Barbie couldn't help but wonder if anyone would be able to remember that name by the end of the week.
 It was just the kind of thing an agency bureaucrat would come up with, or to be exact, ten of them.

 "Now to start off, can anyone tell me what Barbie's doing right?"